 For mirroring the Android TV screen to Windows 11 PC, we’re going to use Scrcpy.
 It is an ADB-based tool to display and control your Android device.
 With this tool, you can even watch Instagram Reels on PC.
-But, first, download the latest version of scrcpy from GitHub.
-(Open the following link and scroll down and do check the assets section for the zip file.)
+But, first, download the latest version of Scrcpy from GitHub.
+(Open the following link scroll down and check the assets section for the zip file.)

-- Open Extracted folder.
+Open the Extracted folder.
 And, right-click anywhere in that folder window.
 Then, click on “Open in Windows Terminal.”

 (Windows 10 users will need to press Shift + Right Click.)